-St Agnes of Rome is a Virgin and Martyr venerated as a Saint in the Roman Catholic Church.
-Only the names of the earliest saints and martyrs are embedded in the Roman Canon, Eucharist Prayer I. St Agnes is among the seven women listed, together with the Blessed Virgin.
+St Agnes is venerated as a saint in the Roman Catholic Church and is one of the martyrs whose names are embedded in the Roman Canon, Eucharist Prayer I. Her feast day is celebrated on January 21 every year in the Catholic Church.

 St. Agnes of Rome, Virgin and Martyr is the Patron Saint of